iExecBlockchainComputing/iexec-sdk/README.md

-iexec dataset init # init the dataset template iexec dataset init --encrypted # init the dataset template and create the folders for dataset encryption iexec dataset deploy # deploy the dataset on the blockchain iexec dataset publish # publish an datasetorder to make your dataset publicly available on the marketplace (use options to manage access) iexec dataset unpublish [address] # unpublish the last published datasetorder for specified dataset iexec dataset unpublish [address] --all # unpublish all the published datasetorders for specified dataset iexec dataset show [address|index] # show dataset details iexec dataset count # count your total number of dataset iexec dataset count --user <userAddress> # count user total number of dataset
+iexec dataset init # init the dataset template iexec dataset init --encrypted # init the dataset template and create the folders for dataset encryption iexec dataset deploy # deploy the dataset on the blockchain iexec dataset publish [datasetAddress] # publish an datasetorder to make your dataset publicly available on the marketplace (use options to manage access) iexec dataset unpublish [datasetAddress] # unpublish the last published datasetorder for specified dataset iexec dataset unpublish [datasetAddress] --all # unpublish all the published datasetorders for specified dataset iexec dataset show [address|index] # show dataset details iexec dataset count # count your total number of dataset iexec dataset count --user <userAddress> # count user total number of dataset